21-niresh-21/Codeforces/README.md

 # Codeforces

+I am too a beginner to the sport competitive programming as a 2star coder in codechef, pardon if any lack in efficiency of solutions

 This is repository to view the solution of most of the easy codeforces problems.

 It is to help the beginners who might want to have a look at the solution if they are stuck with a problem.